ChrisDuffley/stationPlaylist/addonuserguide.md

 You can assign your own commands to the following commands from Input Gestures dialog (see NVDA User Guide for details on Input Gestures dialog):

-* Entering SPL Controller layer.
+* Entering SPL Controller layer
-* Entering SPL Assistant layer.
+* Entering SPL Assistant layer
-* Switching to SPL Studio from any program.
+* Switching to SPL Studio from any program
-* Obtaining Studio status information from any program.
+* Obtaining Studio status information from any program
-* Announcing time in hours, minutes and seconds.
+* Announcing time in hours, minutes and seconds
-* Column Search.
+* Column Search
-* Time range finder.
+* Time range finder
-* Announcing weather and temperature information.
+* Announcing weather and temperature information
-* Announcing title and duration of the next track if any.
+* Announcing title and duration of the next track if any
-* Announcing title and length of the currently playing track.
+* Announcing title and length of the currently playing track
-* Announcing metadata streaming status.
+* Announcing metadata streaming status
-* Opening a dialog to quickly toggle metadata streaming.
+* Opening a dialog to quickly toggle metadata streaming
-* Obtaining playlist snapshots.
+* Obtaining playlist snapshots

 Q. Does the add-on support speech on demand mode?

 Speech on demand mode allows NVDA to speak selected commands such as informational messages while staying silent.
 The following add-on commands support speech on demand mode:

-* Entering SPL Controller layer.
+* Entering SPL Controller layer
-* Entering SPL Assistant layer.
+* Entering SPL Assistant layer
-* Obtaining Studio and/or encoder status information from any program.
+* Obtaining Studio and/or encoder status information from any program
-* Elapsed and remaining time for a currently playing track.
+* Elapsed and remaining time for a currently playing track
-* Announcing time in hours, minutes and seconds.
+* Announcing time in hours, minutes and seconds
-* Announcing broadcaster time.
+* Announcing broadcaster time
-* Announcing weather and temperature information.
+* Announcing weather and temperature information
-* Announcing title and duration of the next track if any.
+* Announcing title and duration of the next track if any
-* Announcing title and length of the currently playing track.
+* Announcing title and length of the currently playing track
-* Obtaining playlist snapshots and playlist duration analysis.
+* Obtaining playlist snapshots and playlist duration analysis
-* Announcing columns and comments for the selected track in Studio.
+* Announcing columns and comments for the selected track in Studio
-* Announcing information on the selected encoder such as encoder label.
+* Announcing information on the selected encoder such as encoder label

 Q. Can I use SPL Assistant commands from Studio windows other than playlist viewer?